riconaef/Airbnb_Seattle/README.md

 Additionally the mean function was applied to calculate the average prices for accommodations with the same coordinates.

 #### Part III:
 To clean the data the function "clean_data" is used.
 This function takes a dataframe and a integer called "flag".
-The following step describe what the function is doing and why.
+The following steps describe what the function is doing and why.

 1. The first step is optional.
 If the flag variable is set to 1, the function "separator" is used.